Williloo/sus1531/README.md

 #### What constitutes a "trivial fix”?
 * Fixing spelling/capitalisation/naming issues with values specified in spec documentation
-* Swapping a variable type e.g. token from 'number' to 'string'
+* Swapping a variable type e.g. session from 'number' to 'string'
 * Changing the return value type e.g. returning {} rather than null, to match spec documentation
 * Changing route versions e.g. v1 to v2 to match spec documentation
 * Fixing import values